python/cpython/Doc/reference/expressions.rst

 value in the mapping that corresponds to that key.
 (The expression list is a tuple except if it has exactly one item.)

-If the primary is a sequence, the expression (list) must evaluate to an integer.
+If the primary is a sequence, the expression (list) must evaluate to an integer or a slice (as discussed in the following section).

-If this value is negative, the length of the sequence is added to it (so that, e.g., ``x[-1]`` selects the last item of ``x``.)
+The formal syntax makes no special provision for negative indices in sequences; however, built-in sequences all provide a :meth:`__getitem__` method that interprets negative indices by adding the length of the sequence to the index (so that ``x[-1]`` selects the last item of ``x``).
 The resulting value must be a nonnegative integer less than the number of items in the sequence, and the subscription selects the item whose index is that value (counting from zero).
+Since the support for negative indices and slicing occurs in the object's :meth:`__getitem__` method, subclasses overriding this method will need to explicitly add that support.

 .. index::
    single: character